What Is CSCP Certification?

 How to maintain your CSCP certification

-To keep your CSCP certification current, you need to earn 75 professional development maintenance points every five years [2].
+To maintain your CSCP certification, you must earn 75 professional development maintenance points every five years [2].
 You can accumulate maintenance points by doing the some of following tasks:

 • Participating in or presenting at educational events